 Mandatory waiting period isn’t the same as the time provided for a non-filing spouse to answer divorce papers.
 The time allowed to respond to the filing spouse is usually between 20 to 60 days.
 In this period, the answering and non-filing spouse can either prepare an answer or engage a divorce attorney.
 Decision to engage counsel at this state is timely, especially if he or she doesn’t agree with the divorce petition or the terms put forth in them.

 Although the state’s mandatory waiting period is usually a fixed period that can’t be waived, the responding, non-filing spouse can shorten the divorce timeline by preparing and filing the court-required documents.
 Divorce is a complex process and many divorcing couples benefit from the advice of an experienced divorce law firm.

 Most states require divorcing couples to meet residency requirements and wait out mandatory separation and/or wait periods.
 In some states, it’s possible to request a waiver of the mandatory waiting period.
-The court may grant a waiver when both parties concur or when the court believes doing so is in the best interest of the parties.
+The court may grant a waiver when both parties concur or when the court believes doing so is in the interest of the parties.

 For instance, Iowa’s laws (with a 90-day mandatory wait period) provide the procedure for requesting a court waiver of the requirement.

 Acceleration of the divorce process is unlikely in most states.
 Even with experienced legal counsel, court calendars and prior divorce cases requiring finalization can extend the time needed to finalize a divorce.
 In contrast, failure to orchestrate the divorce process in the residents’ state can extend the divorce timeline.